Join the LadVen OS testing programRequest a demo

 • a guard check is enabled before the status transition;

-• the action is available only to the assignee, reporter, or process administrator;
+• the action is available only to the assignee, requester, or process administrator;

 • the selected bulk action cannot be applied to some of the tasks.